Isostasy with Love: I Elastic equilibrium: Gravity-deformation relations in a 3-layer body

 If the core is infinitely rigid and $n\geq2$, $\hat h_c^J=0$ so that $(\hat k_s^J,\hat k_o^J)$ do not depend on the properties of the core.
 If the core is fluid, the condition that the core surface is an equipotential implies that the shape of the core follows the local geoid:

 where $\gamma_c=g_c/g_s$ (see Eq.~(\ref{gammac})).

 If the core is elastic and incompressible, the relation between $k_c^J$ and $h_c^J$ can be derived with the propagator matrix approach.
-The 6 non-singular radial functions $y_{1...6}(r)$ depending on 3 unknowns are propagated from the center to the core-ocean boundary, where two constraints are applied: the free-slip condition, $y_4(R_c)=0$, and the fluid constraint, $y_2(R_c)=\rho_o(g_oy_1(R_c)-y_5(R_c))$ \citep{saito1974}.
-These equations can be solved to yield a relation between the gravitational perturbation $\hat k_c^J$ and the radial deformation $\hat h_c^J$ of the core-ocean boundary.
-If the core is homogeneous with shear modulus $\mu_{\rm c}$, the resulting relation can be written as
+The six non-singular radial functions $y_{1...6}(r)$ depending on three unknowns are propagated from the center to the core-ocean boundary, where two constraints are applied: the free-slip condition, $y_4(R_c)=0$, and the fluid constraint, $y_2(R_c)=\rho_o(g_oy_1(R_c)-y_5(R_c))$.
+Solving these equations for a homogeneous core, I relate the gravitational perturbation $\hat k_c^J$ to the radial deformation $\hat h_c^J$ of the core-ocean boundary:

 where $\bar\mu_{\rm c}=\mu_{\rm c}/(\rho_bg_sR_s)$ is the reduced shear modulus of the core and $\Delta\xi'_1$ is the core-ocean density ratio contrast given by Eq.~(\ref{CoreOceanDensContrast}).
 The function $f_n$ is defined by